What is Cookie?

 - Sometimes the website will crash or perform weirdly.
 Before executing, you should make sure that all browsers closed and existing cookies appropriately deleted.
-There should not be any page crash due to disabling the cookies and user should able to access the website without the crash or data corruption.
+There should not be any page crash due to disabling the cookies and users should able to access the website without the crash or data corruption.
 Also, the proper error message should be presented to the user like “To perform smooth processing, please make sure that Cookies are enabled” etc.

 Advantages of Cookies in Website testing

-- Implementation of a cookie is easy.
+- The implementation of a cookie is easy.

 - Cookies stored on the client’s machine, as a result, if do not require any server resources.